Chaosthebot/Chaos/CONTRIBUTING.md

 # Merging your PR
 At the end of the voting window, ChaosBot will review the votes, and if your PR crosses a threshold, your changes will be merged in.
+To thank you for your merged contribution, ChaosBot will then follow you on GitHub.
 If your changes are not merged in, take the time to consider the feedback you received, and create a new PR with changes you believe people will be willing to vote for.